sonhal/googlecodelabs-python-kurs/python-kurs.md

 Duration: 2:00

 Objects are Python’s abstraction for data.
 All data in a Python program is represented by objects or by relations between objects.
-(In a sense, and in conformance to Von Neumann’s model of a “stored program computer,” code is also represented by objects.)

  - Python is strongly typed and dynamically typed.